fnavarro94/NZTA-GraphRAG-Experiment/README.md

 ## Filling the Neo4j Databases

 Before proceeding, ensure that you have Neo4j installed and a database set up and running.
-For detailed setup instructions, please refer to the [Neo4j Setup Guide](https://github.com/fnavarro94/NZTA-GraphRAG/tree/main).
+For detailed setup instructions, please refer to the [NZTA GraphRAG Instructins section 3](https://github.com/fnavarro94/NZTA-GraphRAG/tree/main).

 ### Loading Data into Neo4j